Reducing Emissions of Methane and Other Pollution from Oil and Natural Gas Operations (40 CFR Part 60, Subparts OOOOb and OOOOc)

 April 1, 2025

-DEP's Bureau of Air Quality will be providing an overview to the public on the Department's approach to implementing 40 CFR Part 60, Subparts OOOOb and OOOOc): Reducing Emissions of Methane and Other Pollution from Oil and Natural Gas Operations.
-There will be an opportunity for the public to submit feedback.
-Those who wish for the Department to respond to their feedback should still plan to submit formal written comments during the formal public comment period.
+The DEP's Bureau of Air Quality held a webinar to provide an overview to the public on the Department's approach to implementing 40 CFR Part 60, Subparts OOOOb and OOOOc): Reducing Emissions of Methane and Other Pollution from Oil and Natural Gas Operations.

 Public Hearings

-The Department intends to hold five regional public hearings and one virtual public hearing.
-Regional public hearings will be held in the Northeast, Northwest, Northcentral, Southwest, and Central Offices.
-Please refer back to this webpage or the Pennsylvania Bulletin once the public comment period is open for details on location and times.
+The Department intends to hold regional public hearings and one virtual public hearing.
+Regional public hearings will be held in the Northeast, Northwest, Northcentral, Southwest, Southeast, and Southcentral Offices.
+Please refer back to this webpage or the Pennsylvania Bulletin(opens in a new tab) once the public comment period is open for details on location and times.

 How to submit written public comments